 You went online and opened up an email that you thought was from your bank, or maybe you received a call from the IRS demanding payment before they filed charges.
 You panicked and sent them money and then found out you were the victim of scammers.
 Now maybe you’re anxious, embarrassed and at a loss for what to do next.

 Scams are everywhere these days.
 They are in our email, online, and thousands are being run over the phone every day.
 With so many scammers targeting potential victims, there’s a high chance you may someday get tricked.
 Tap or click here to see five viral scams that could cost you big money.

 If you find yourself in a situation where you’ve fallen prey to a scammer, there are a few steps you’ll want to take right away.
 Let’s take a look at what you can do to mitigate damages.

 1. Block the scammer at the point of attack

 If you’ve opened a suspicious email, answered a spammy robocall, or think you’ve been the target of a scam, cease all contact.
 Write down any information about the potential scammer and block their email address or phone number.

 If you haven’t sent money yet, great!
 If you have sent money, don’t send more — even if they threaten you with jail time or lawsuits, it’s a ploy!

 2. Immediately reach out through the proper channels

-You’ll need to start contacting people pronto depending on the scheme and how you’ve paid.
+Depending on the scheme and how you’ve paid, you’ll need to start contacting people pronto.
 The FTC gives an excellent breakdown of who to contact and how.

 - You’ve paid with a debit/credit card: Contact the issuer of your card immediately, whether it’s a credit or debit card and ask for the fraud department.
 Tell them when you made the payment and identify it as a fraudulent charge to an illegal scam.
 See if they will reverse the charge and return your money.